profound-labs/fs-calendar-templates/README.md

 The ratio of that is 1.2211.
 At 300dpi, in pixels (height x width):
 *2559 x 2095*.

-*Portrait, Two Side: Three-side bleed*
+*Portrait, Two Side: Two-side bleed*

 Photo is full height, on the left or right side.